We believe in open science

-We are aware that when we as scientists participate in this system, we contribute to the exploitation of all scientists, and of our students (whose tuition dollars pay the absurd journal subscription fees) and the members of the public who are blocked by paywalls from reading the research that they paid for with taxes.
+We are aware that when we as scientists participate in this system, we contribute to the exploitation of all scientists, and of our students (whose tuition dollars pay the absurd journal subscription fees) and the members of the public, who are unable to read the research that they already paid for with their taxes.
 As George Monbiot points out, this way of doing things contravenes the universal declaration of human rights, which says that "everyone has the right freely to … share in scientific advancement and its benefits."

 Thus, we are committed to the following principles in our work:

-- Open Data: We make all of our data freely available via the Open Science Framework.
+- Open Data: We make our data freely available via the Open Science Framework.
 Science means more than just doing experiments and publishing the results.
 It means enabling people to repeat your work, and more importantly, to take it beyond where you took it.
-You can see, download and reuse all of our data, and we encourage you to do so.
+Please explore, download and reuse all of our data.

 - Support for Noncommercial, Open-Access Publishers: In choosing where to publish our work, as well as where to contribute service as reviewers or editors, we give priority to high-quality, peer-reviewed, noncommercial, open-access journals.
 We know that scholars (especially pre-tenure) may face pressure to publish in certain subscription-based journals, and we don't blame them for having to work within a bad system.
 And there are times when even established scholars may feel a personal obligation to help out a friend by reviewing an article or contributing work to a publication from one of the 'big four' academic publishers (Elsevier, Wiley, Springer, and Taylor & Francis).
 But whenever is practical to do so, we will contribute our time, energy, scientific expertise and work products to support open science.
 We hope that our colleagues, especially those who use our open papers and open data, will do the same.